acestream/ace-network-docs/docs/library/popup/partnership.md

 Affiliate programs will work not only when using the Ace Search functionality, but also through the SmartLink function, which will be implemented in the Ace Surf browser and the Ace Script extension

-Function **«SmartLink»** - when following to affiliate sites the user will be automatically link with the partner code DAO Ace Stream, allowing the user to receive bonuses/rewards, according to the terms of the partner site.
+Function **«SmartLink»** - when following to affiliate sites the user will be automatically link with the partner code Ace Stream DAO, allowing the user to receive bonuses/rewards, according to the terms of the partner site.

 Function **«Site Plus»** - when visiting partner sites the user will have access to additional functionality and capabilities that are not provided by the site itself.